by Andrew Robinson

 (Philip Morrison, Scientific American)

---read a related review ("Signs of meaning") in Science
+--read my related review ("Signs of meaning") in Science

---read a related feature ("How do we know the meaning of Egyptian hieroglyphs?") in (BBC) Focus
+--read my related feature ("How do we know the meaning of Egyptian hieroglyphs?") in (BBC) Focus

 2002: McGraw-Hill; rev. edn, Thames & Hudson, 2009